-In developing its policy framework, the Coalition considered current efforts underway to integrate care for the dual eligible population.
+In developing its policy framework, the Coalition was informed by current efforts underway to integrate care for the dual eligible population.
 Integrated care models are designed to align the delivery, payment, and administration of Medicare and Medicaid services to improve care for dual eligible individuals and reduce spending.
 There are currently three primary models for integrating Medicare and Medicaid services, with some states using more than one:

-- Medicare Advantage (MA) dual eligible special needs plans (D-SNPs), and plans that can also be classified as fully integrated (FIDE-SNPs) or highly integrated (HIDE-DSNPs) depending on the degree of alignment with Medicaid managed long-term services and supports (MLTSS) and behavioral health; - the Financial Alignment Initiative (FAI)1; and, - the Program of All-Inclusive Care for the Elderly (PACE).
+- Medicare Advantage (MA) dual eligible special needs plans (D-SNPs) or fully integrated dual eligible special needs plans (FIDE-SNPs) that are aligned with Medicaid managed long-term services and supports (MLTSS) programs; - the Financial Alignment Initiative (FAI)1; and, - the Program of All-Inclusive Care for the Elderly (PACE).

 The Coalition's framework builds on the learnings of current efforts and advances the goal of truly integrating care for dual eligible individuals by creating a new program which states could adopt that eliminates the need to navigate both Titles 18 and 19 of the Social Security Act (SSA).
-The Coalition proposes the new program be created under new title of the SSA, effectuated as the All Inclusive Medicare-Medicaid (AIM) Program under Title 22 - an approach that highlights the true integration of the best of elements of both Titles 18 and 19.
+The Coalition proposes the new program be created under new title of the SSA, effectuated as the All Inclusive Medicare-Medicaid (AIM) Program under Title 22 - an approach which highlights the true integration of the best of elements of both Titles 18 and 19.